MikeHesser/qlock/README.md

 # Qlock - Word Clock Display

 A beautiful web-based word clock that displays time using words instead of numbers.
-The clock is available in both German and Swedish languages.
+The clock is available in German (primary) and Swedish languages.

 ## Overview